lee2sman/now/README.md

 ## July 2021

+Built [bookmobile](https://tildegit.org/exquisitecorp/bookmobile) to download articles from the web, run them through readability, then save as cleaned minimal html, markdown and epub files.
+The goal is to make it easily to create a personal archive of articles and other things from the web, and outside the confines of the commercial service Pocket from Mozilla.

 Built [gemstats](https://tildegit.org/exquisitecorp/gemstats) for [Ctrl-C Club](https://ctrl-c.club/) tilde and it's already in use!
 It gives very basic statistics for readers of one's personal gemlog as well as our tilde community as a whole.
 As of today we've had over 150k readers.

 Built [vwscratchpad](https://tildegit.org/exquisitecorp/vwscratchpad), a minimal scratchpad tool to launch from within Vim / Neovim editor when you need a quick scratchpad.
 Also runs in browser so I use it as a phone/tablet sketching tool.